INFORMSJoC/2024.0984/README.md

 ## Data

-- GSPP instances are sourced from the [SPP instance library](https://commalab.di.unipi.it/datasets/RDR/).
+- The GSPP instances are sourced from the [SPP instance library](https://commalab.di.unipi.it/datasets/RDR/).
-- GUFLP instances are sourced from the [UFL benchmark library](https://resources.mpi-inf.mpg.de/departments/d1/projects/benchmarks/UflLib/).
+- The GUFLP instances are sourced from the [UFL benchmark library](https://resources.mpi-inf.mpg.de/departments/d1/projects/benchmarks/UflLib/).

-Please refer to the original websites or our paper for details about the instance authors and sources.
-The same instance files are also available in the `./x64/Release/Data` directory for convenience.
+Please refer to the original websites or our paper for detailed information about the instance authors and sources.

+Due to potential licensing issues related to redistributing benchmark instances, we do **not** include the actual instance files in the `Data` directories of each subproject.
+Instead, users can download the datasets directly from the original websites and place them into the appropriate folders.
+For example:

+- Copy the `2000-h` series instances for the SPP problem into `./SP/Data/2000-h/`
+- Copy the `ga250` series instances for the UFL problem into `./UFL/Data/`

+This setup will allow the code to run without modification.

+## Code Structure

+The repository contains two subdirectories, each corresponding to a problem:

+- **`SP/`**: Contains source code for solving the GSPP.
+- **`UFL/`**: Contains source code for solving the GUFLP.

+Each subdirectory includes the following folders:

+- **`Data/`**: Directory for storing the instance files required to run the models.
+- **`Input/`**: Contains text files, each of which can be passed as the `input_file_name` argument to the executable.
+These files list the instances of the same size, including the number of instances and their filenames.
+- **`Results/`**: Each file here can be used as the `output_file_name` argument.
+The directory stores solution results for each group of instances.
+- **`Src/`**: Contains the C source code for the corresponding problem.

 ## Dependencies

 - **C/C++ Compiler**
   - Windows: Visual Studio 2022 (preferred)
-  - Linux: GCC (usually pre-installed)
 - **IBM ILOG CPLEX [version 22.1.1]**
   - A general mixed integer programming solver
   - Called through the program using its **Callable Library API**